patrick-kidger/typst_pyimage/README.md

 ...  # your second #pyimage("...") code
 ```

-This means that e.g. any values cached in Python will be shared across all `#pyimage("...")` calls.
-(Useful when using a library like JAX, which has a JIT compilation cache.)
+This means that e.g. any global state will be shared across all `#pyimage("...")` calls.